 Welcome to the website of the actor, Christopher Saul.

-Christopher's verbatim one-woman show, 'Flo Smith - Now and Then' was performed Upstairs at the Gatehouse as part of the Camden Fringe Festival at 7:45pm, Sunday, 26th August 2018 and at The Bear Pit Theatre in Stratford-on-Avon on Sunday, September 16th.
+'Flo Smith - Now and Then' was performed summer 2018 Upstairs at the Gatehouse as part of the Camden Fringe Festival and at The Bear Pit Theatre in Stratford-on-Avon with further performances scheduled throughout 2019.

-This year, Christopher appears in Imperium for the RSC, directed by Gregory Doran, playing Pompey Magnus.
-The production ended its run in Stratford on Feb 10th and is now at the Gielgud Theatre, London, 14 June to 8 September 2018.
+Christopher appeared in Imperium for the RSC, directed by Gregory Doran, playing Pompey Magnus.
+The production ended its run in Stratford and played at the Gielgud Theatre, London, 14 June to 8 September 2018.